MRDarshan7/Marvel-Hangman-Guesser/README.md

 # Marvel-Hangman-Guesser

-After downloading the file add the location of the Assets folder in the main.py file before executing it.
+Just execute the main.py file and...
+THERE YOU GO!